 - Video views: Promote a video and pay for the number of users who view it.

 - Website clicks/conversions: Promote tweets to people you want to visit your site.
-Here, you pay per click, but you can track conversions and include a Website Card that shows a preview of your site.
+Here, you pay per click, but you can track conversions and include buttons, videos, or carousel ads.